madhava-sridhar/home-idea/README.md

    how can we design functional ventilator that will enable hotair/cold air circulation.

  # Windows
-   Possiblity of wood reuse and integrated window steel and attached wood window.
+   Possiblity of wood reuse and integrated window steel and attached(read simply bolted to bricks) wood window.
 Refer the design.

    ![Window Design](scan/window-design.jpeg?raw=true "Alternate Window Design")